cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/HelpWasElusive.md

 ---
 section: Amber
-displayTitle: If
+displayTitle: |
-uriTitle: If
----

     If It Had To Be Somebody's Fault, Wouldn't It Have Been Circumstance's?
     Help Was Elusive
+uriTitle: help-was-elusive
+---

 She always muttered winged words,
 That never fluttered, were never heard,